Skip to main content

 7. D.C.
 Half-Smoke

-The nation's capital is home to the half-smoke, a spicy, smoked sausage that's made of 50-50 pork and beef.
-Ben's Chili Bowl serves up the classic half-smoke with spicy chili, diced white onion, and mustard, but you'll find variants around Washington, D.C.
+In Washington, D.C., the half-smoke is a spicy, smoked sausage made from a 50-50 blend of pork and beef.
+Ben's Chili Bowl serves the classic version topped with spicy chili, onions, and mustard.

 8. Atlanta Dog